sohelprasad10/homework-1/README.md

 # Favorite Movie

 I love the movie Inception.
 The story, the visuals, and the concept of dreams within dreams blew my mind.

+# What Motivates Me

+I’m motivated by solving problems that help real people.
+Knowing my work can make someone’s life easier is rewarding.